cody-nivens/kube-ci-cd-update/README.md

 * [https://github.com/cody-nivens/holocene](https://github.com/cody-nivens/holocene) -- A more inclusive application to create a book using Events on a timeline.
 The app was created to help revise a book written in xml and dblatex.
 This application generates a PDF's of its contents using the wkhtmltopdf binary in a container.
 * [https://github.com/cody-nivens/kubernetes-ci-cd.git](https://github.com/cody-nivens/kubernetes-ci-cd.git) -- A clone of [Linux.com - Set Up a CI/CD Pipeline with a Jenkins Pod in Kubernetes (Part 2)](https://www.linux.com/blog/learn/chapter/Intro-to-Kubernetes/2017/6/set-cicd-pipeline-jenkins-pod-kubernetes-part-2) slightly modified :).

-Both Rothstocks and Holocene use a Jenkinsfile to do the following:
+The Jenkinsfile of the application will do the following:
 1. Build a test image and production image pushing them to the registry.
 2. The test image is then called from a test job executing the standard tests of a Rails application.
 3. If the test job succeeds, a setup job run which generates the databases, runs the migrations and loads seed data.
 4. With the succeed of the setup job, the application is setup to run in the cluster using a deployment.

-The building of the images uses two Dockerfiles for testing and production.
-The Kubernetes setup yaml files are stored in the k8s directory at the application top.

 With each run of the Jenkins job, a numbered image is pushed to the Registry for production.
 For tests, only one image is created called 'latest' because the testing is done by a job which is deleted before the new test job is run.
-THe build number is used to force Kubernetes to rollover the pods where the application is running.
+The build number is used to force Kubernetes to rollover the pods where the application is running.

 ##### Managing Applications